 How much money will be raised?

 The annual net income from wind and hydro power could reach £10 million per year by 2020.
 We have entered into an arrangement with our development partners that offers good value to the taxpayer.
 We are using their skill and expertise and their investment to create renewable energy generation opportunities.
 Also, we have negotiated terms for community benefits which have become industry standard and the opportunity for communities to invest in developments.

 Will net income from wind and hydro power be reinvested in forestry?

-The income will go to FCS and help fund its other programmes, for example on the national forest estate and through grant support for private sector woodlands.
-This may reduce the amount of taxpayer support required for the wider public benefits obtained from the national forest estate.
+The income will go to Forestry and Land Scotland and help fund its other programmes, for example on land it manages and through grant support for private sector woodlands.
+This may reduce the amount of taxpayer support required for the wider public benefits obtained from FLS land.

 What about securing community benefits?